luchev/uni-object-oriented-programming-2019/README.md

 # uni-object-oriented-programming-assistant-2019
-Materials for the course Object Oriented Programming 2019
+Materials for the uni course Object Oriented Programming 2019